 Are you just starting your SEO journey?
 Perhaps you have heard SEO can drive traffic to your site and increase rankings.
 But you don’t know how to do it or where to focus.
 You’ve reached the right place.
 Continue reading to learn what every digital marketer needs to know about SEO.

 Search Engine Optimization (SEO), Definition

 Let’s begin by asking the obvious question: What exactly is SEO?
 SEO is an acronym for Search Engine Optimization.
-It refers to the process of getting visitors from organic,, or natural search results.
-Best SEO agency aims to improve the position of your website in search result pages.
-It is important to remember that the more popular a website is, the more people who will be able to see it.
+It refers to the process of getting visitors from organic, or natural search results.
+The best SEO agency aims to improve the position of your website in search result pages.
+It is important to remember that the more popular a website is, the more people will be able to see it.

 - Good SEO includes many activities such as: